hubertli1991/Picturegram/README.md

 ````
 Now `Post` can call `hashtags` and query for its hashtags and `Hashtag` can call `posts` and query its posts.

+![Alt text] (./app/assets/images/hashtag_screenshot.jpg)

-On the front-end, when the current user submits a post, the caption must be parsed for hashtags and those hashtags have to be saved into the database only after the post has been successfully saved.
+On the front-end, when the current user submits a post, the caption must be parsed for hashtags and those hashtags can only be saved into the database after the post has been successfully saved.
 To parse the caption, I wrote a helper method `Helper.parseHashtags`.

-![Alt text] (./app/assets/images/hashtag_screenshot.jpg)

 The first step was to define legal characters after a `#`.
 After that, the overall idea is we iterate through the caption and whenever we see a "#", we create a `candidate`.
 It's called candidate because cases like "#" should not count and "##foo" should only be "#foo". we keep iterating until we get to a character that is not legal or we get to the end.
 When that happens, if the candidate is not just "#", we push it inside `hashtagsArray`.